 How can you become a shareholder?
 If a corporation decides to grow or expand the business, it can issue shares or securities to raise the necessary funds.
 Shareholders can benefit from dividends if the companies perform well and decide to split some of the profit as dividends.
 Also, they can receive additional income if share prices rise.

 When companies sell a stock for the first time, they do it via an initial public offering.
 Like #Goldman Sachs or #Morgan Stanley, investment banks sell these directly to buyers on the primary market, which is the place where securities come to be.
 Stock exchanges such as the New York Stock Exchange or Nasdaq represent the secondary market.

 Additionally, you can trade securities over-the-counter (OTC), via a broker-dealer network and not on exchanges.

-Here at CAPEX.com, we offer you another option of trading: through Co.
+Here at CAPEX.com, we offer you another option of trading: through Leveraged Products.

-Access now hundreds of CFDs on worldwide popular stocks and turn them into lucrative investments!
+Access now hundreds of Leveraged products on worldwide popular stocks and turn them into lucrative investments!
 We back you up with award-winning resources, personalized trading offer & complete educational package.